bazilinskyy/coupled-sim/README.md

 ![](ReadmeFiles/night_mode_view.png)

 The coupled simulator supports both day and night-time settings.
 Figure above shows a view of the night mode.
 Figure below shows the top view of the environment.
 It is a model of a city centre containing:
-- Netwrok of 2-lane roads
+- Network of 2-lane roads
-- Static objects (buildings, parked cars, trees, advertisements)
 - 10 intersections with traffic lights that can be turned on and off before the experiment or programmatically in real-time
 - 34 zebra crossings
+- Static objects (buildings, parked cars, trees)
+- Advertisements (programmable and can be used as visual distractions)

 Drivable cars:
 - small (similar to Smart Fortwo)
 - medium (similar to Pontiac GTO)
 - large (similar to Nissan Datsun)

 Cars that are not controlled by the human participants can be instructed to follow a trajectory before the experiment or can be programmed to respond to other road users.
-The advertisements are programmable and can be used as visual distractions (e.g., for research on visual attention distribution).

 ![](ReadmeFiles/world_top_view.png)